KxSystems/docs-v1/docs/ml/toolkit/fresh.md

 The purpose of feature selection from the standpoint of improving the accuracy of a machine learning algorithm are as follows

-- Simplify the models being used thus making them easier to interpret.
+- Simplifies the models being used thus making them easier to interpret.
 - Shortens the time needed to train a model.
 - Helps to avoid the curse of dimensionality.
 - Reduces variance in the dataset to reduce overfitting.

+!!! note
+	Examples of the use of this algorithm as it pertains to feature extraction and selection when applied to machine learning algorithms can be found [here](https://github.com/kxsystems/ml-toolkit/fresh/notebooks)

 <i class="fa fa-github"></i>
 [KxSystems/ml-toolkit](https://github.com/kxsystems/ml-toolkit)